hannahTabunan/todo-app/README.md

 4. Open http://todo-app/front/index.html in your browser

 <h1>Installation</h1>
-Create database from the todo_app.sql file, then execute these commands:
+1. Create database from the todo_app.sql file
+2. Execute command:
 ```
 composer install
 ```
+3. You are all set!
+Open http://todo-app/front/index.html in your browser

 <h1>Features</h1>
 1. List